screen device object

 afterOpenCode

-Default: no custom code
+Default, changeable in pb_prefs: no custom code

 You can access many screen-related options by writing custom code using Psychtoolbox functions and telling PsychBench to run it in these properties.
-Set any of these properties to a string containing code to run or the name of a script containing code.
+Set any of these properties to a string containing MATLAB code to run or the name of a script containing code.

 beforeOpenCode runs before the experiment window opens but after the imaging pipeline opens.
 For example, you can write code calling PsychImaging('AddTask') to add imaging tasks.
 (For code to run before the imaging pipeline, just run it directly before calling runExperiment.)